paulRbr/talks/dev-workflow/slides.md

 Note:
 - let's dive into the real subject
+- Usually once your project has other contributors it's a good idea to have a "workflow" in place ("proces" is too formal and sounds too static)
+- work - flow it's really a flow of work and the flow can move it's not static.
 - Generic workflow used in all applications developped in Paris (fronteds, backend apps, configuration management)